★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-TA's service operation and installed base support create recurring revenue and customer relationships that improve retention in a cyclical capital equipment market.
+TA service operations and installed-base support create recurring revenue and customer relationships in a cyclical capital equipment market.

 Erosion risks